layan57243-lgtm/phishing-detection-tool/README.md

 # phishing-detection-tool
-A Python-based cybersecurity tool that analyzes URLs for common phishing indicators and generates a threat assessment report.
-Features:
-1- Detects IP-based URLs
-2- Identifies suspicious keywords
-3- Detects URL shortening services
-4- Analyzes URL length
-5- Detects excessive subdomains
-6- Flags suspicious top-level domains
-7- Identifies special character abuse
-8- Generates risk scores and threat reports
-Purpose:
-This project was created to demonstrate cybersecurity-focused threat analysis techniques and secure coding practices.
-The tool is designed to help identify potentially malicious URLs using explainable security heuristics rather than machine learning models.
-Future Enhancements:
-1- WHOIS domain age analysis
-2- DNS lookups
-3- Threat intelligence integration
-4- Blacklist reputation checks
-5- Web interface dashboard
-6- IOC export functionality
+Phishing Detection Tool is a Python-based cybersecurity project designed to analyze URLs for common phishing indicators and generate a threat assessment report.
+The tool evaluates multiple characteristics of a URL, including the use of IP-based domains, suspicious keywords, URL shortening services, excessive subdomains, unusual URL length, special character abuse, and potentially suspicious top-level domains.
+By applying explainable security heuristics, the tool provides a risk score and highlights the specific indicators that contributed to the assessment.
+This project was created to demonstrate cybersecurity-focused threat analysis, secure coding practices, and practical detection techniques without relying on machine learning models.
+Future enhancements may include domain age analysis, DNS lookups, threat intelligence integration, blacklist reputation checks, and additional investigative features commonly used in cybersecurity operations.